Kevin Flaherty, real estate broker, smiling in a professional suit with a blue tie, representing the Flaherty Team.

 Which Mono communities should I compare against?

 Start with the communities buyers are most likely to compare in the same price range and property style.
-Depending on the home, that may include Hockley Valley, Island Lake Estates, Cardinal Woods, Mono Centre, Purple Hill, Camilla, Starrview Acres, Watermark, Fieldstone, Hockley Village, or Mono Mills.
+Depending on the home, that may include Hockley Valley, Island Lake Estates, Cardinal Woods, Mono Centre, Purple Hill, Camilla, Starrview Acres, Watermark, Fieldstone, or Hockley Village.

 Should I renovate before selling in Mono?